Welcome to Big Bend National Park

 The Desert

 North America has four warm deserts: Great Basin, Mojave, Sonoran and Chihuahuan.
 The Chihuahuan extends deep into Mexico.
-Big Bend National Park lies in the northern third of the Chihuahuan Desert.
+Big Bend lies in the northern third of the Chihuahuan Desert.
 This desert is bordered on three sides by mountains that block the rains.
 The fourth side abuts vast semiarid plains.
 The Chihuahuan Desert is young, perhaps not more than 8,000 years old.
 It is also a green and somewhat lush desert that receives most of its rainfall during the summer months when it is needed most.
 The chief indicator plant of the Chihuahuan Desert is lechuguilla, appearing as a clump of dagger blades protruding from the desert floor.
 The coarse, strong fibers of the lechuguilla are used in matting, ropes, bags and household items, which are, in a way, products of the Chihuahuan Desert.
 The lechuguilla illustrates an often misunderstood fact about the desert: the desert is a life zone.
 Life has adapted here to minimize expending its energy and to maximize getting or even hoarding water, as the kangaroo rat illustrates.

 The Mountains